GlowElectronics/Novus-T1200XE/README.md

 * N9V - Negative 9 volt.
 Used for RS232 and the internal modem.
 * LCDV - Negative 22 volt.
 Used for the LCD panel.
 * CBLON - Output from PMB.
 Toggles 5V to the display inverter board.
 * CPCNF - Input to PMB.
-Perhaps something to do with a co-processor.
+Perhaps something to do with a co-processor or automatic downclocking of the CPU when the laptop is idling.
 * ACIN - Output from PMB.
 AC-DC adapter present signal.
 * PCLR - Output from PMB.
 Power Clear / Reset.
 * INTDSP - Input to PMB.
 LOW on boot.
 High when screen lid switch is pressed.
 Signal to turn off CBLON.